junchen14/Multi-Modal-Transformer/README.md

 In this repository, I will udpate the recent Transformer paper and code including the domains of **Vision Transformer**, **NLP** and **multi-modal**, etc.

-I also welcome other people to join me and uploading the related paper and code!

 In each section, we collect the related papers and datasets with their downloading links.

 ### Topics